burkayakca/LibraryManagement/docs/README.md

 # Library Management System

 This documentation describes a Python application for managing a library system.
-The application uses JSON files to handle book and member data and includes the following features:
+The application uses SQLite to handle book and member data and includes the following features:

 ## Features